 Denise Supplee – Operations Director, SparkRental

-Bonus: Using a digital guidebook that communicates all information necessary for the guest will get you brownie points.
-You can add check-in and check-out details, how to’s for appliances, and area recommendations.
-Favorite restaurants, bar deals, shopping malls and grocery stores nearby..you get the picture.
-The guest receives a customized URL and they’re able to access all the information in a neatly put together guidebook.
-You can make one for free (forever) with Hostfully!
+Using a digital guidebook that communicates all information necessary for the guest will get you brownie points.
+You can add check-in and check-out details, how-to’s for appliances and house features, and area recommendations.
+Favorite restaurants, bar deals, shopping malls, and grocery stores nearby…you get the picture.
+In the booking process, the guest receives a customized URL and they’re able to access all the information in a neatly put-together guidebook.

 12. Highlight local culture

 Zetta – Anema Residence

 “We are a family-run hotel, and our concept is to create a complex of villas with private pools, and free car rental for the duration of their stay.
 We welcome our guests like family, to experience the real Greek hospitality that we have inherited from our families.

 Upon arrival, we greet guests with a warm welcome and a complimentary drink.
 We show them around our property, and give them our in-depth knowledge of the island.
 In our gardens, they can find fruit and olive trees, fresh herbs, Santorinian tomato plants, white eggplants, local cucumbers, and other seasonal vegetables.
 All of these are available to them to use for cooking.”